twoshift8/curly-octo-portfolio/README.md

 - **twttr.py**: Removes vowels from input text.
 Demonstrates text processing and transformation.

-I’m still learning, but these are a few projects which reflect my ability to pick up new tools quickly, think through structured problems, and translate logic into working code.
+Still learning, but these are some projects which reflect my ability to pick up new tools quickly and translate logic into working code.